 Almost any information resource can be obtained from other libraries throughout the United States and the world.
 If you find a citation for information you wish to use, bring the citation to the library and request an Interlibrary Loan Form at the circulation desk at the library entrance, or complete the online Interlibrary Loan Request found on the library's website.
 The print form should be returned to the circulation desk.
 The Interlibrary Loan Assistant will enter your request into the system and then contact you when the material has been received by the library.
 Please refer to the interlibrary loan policies for more information.

 The library staff welcomes suggestions for materials to be added to the library's collections, whether the material is physical or electronic.
 Please be aware, though, that Perkins Library cannot purchase everything due to its limited budget, and each suggestion will be judged for its appropriateness according to the library's collection development policy.
-Requests may be submitted online using the Purchase Request Form, or the ordering information may be turned in to the Collection Development Librarian in the library.
+Requests may be submitted online using the Purchase Request Form, or the ordering information may be turned in to the library.
 Please provide as much information as possible to uniquely identify the material.
 If an item is purchased the requester will be notified when it is available in the library.

-The two large printer/copiers in the library have the ability to duplex printouts.
+The printer/copiers in the learning commons have the ability to duplex printouts.
 If you are copying at the printer, select TWO-SIDED COPY on the display panel, and then choose the appropriate input and output (e.g., 1-to-2, 2-to-2, etc.).
 If you are printing from a computer, select the Lib1SHARP or Lib2SHARP printer, then click on the Preferences button.
 Select 2-sided (Book) under Document style and OK.
 Continue by clicking on the Print button.
 NOTE: The printer also can staple your document if you select staples under Finishing on the Preferences window.